philrz/super/docs/tutorials/super-for-jq.md

 ## Comprehensive Types

-JSUP also has a [comprehensive type system](../formats/data-model.md).
+SUP also has a [comprehensive type system](../formats/data-model.md).

-For example, here is a JSUP "record" with a taste of different types of values as record fields:
+For example, here is a SUP "record" with a taste of different types of values as record fields:
 ```
 {